Campus Organizing Fellow

 Overview:

-The North Carolina Conservation Network is seeking candidates for campus organizing fellows in North Carolina.
-The fellowship is 6-10 hours per week of on campus organizing in the Fall semester of 2023, with the goal of working through fall of 2024.
-This is a paid position that will include public outreach to students and the community regarding environmental issues such as forever chemical pollution (PFAS) and environmental justice efforts in North Carolina.
-Fellows will also engage in non-partisan get-out-the-vote efforts on campus for the 2024 election.
+North Carolina Conservation Network is seeking candidates for Campus Organizing Fellows in North Carolina.
+The fellowship is 6-10 hours per week of on campus organizing in both the fall and spring semesters.
+This is a paid position that will include public outreach to students and the community regarding environmental issues such as forever chemical pollution (PFAS), climate action, and environmental justice efforts in North Carolina.
+Fellows will also engage in non-partisan get-out-the-vote efforts on campus.

 Description: